 Many of our publication are available for free downloads on our website, http://ssc.ca.gov/forms_pubs

 Some Realtors and Boards of Realtors provide copies of the Homeowner’s Guide to Earthquake Safety and Commercial Property Owner’s Guide to Earthquake Safety.
 In addition, you may be able to find certain publications at your local government depository library or at universities with earthquake engineering libraries.

 How do I find out what earthquake hazard zone I live in?

 Ground shaking typically causes over 90 percent of all earthquake damage.
-California has two shaking zones 4 and 3.
+California has two shaking Zones 4 and 3.
 Zone 4 is located nearest to active earthquake faults and poses greater hazards than Zone 3.
-See Figure 7 on page 7 of the Homeowner’s Guide
+See Figure 7 on page 7 of the Homeowner’s Guide to Earthquake Safety.

 Seismic Hazard Zone Maps show areas of land that might be prone to landslides, liquefaction or tsunami inundation.
 These maps are available to view and download at: https://www.conservation.ca.gov/cgs/shp

 I'm looking for the booklet titled "Environmental Hazards: A Guide for Homeowners and Buyers," does your agency sell this booklet?